 A video search results feature is a function on a website that allows users to search for videos on the website.
 It displays a list of videos that match the user's search term.
 These videos can be picked up from YouTube, or other video hosting websites as well as websites on the internet with a video structured data markup.

 Video SEO is the process of optimizing a video for search engines in order to improve its visibility and organic search traffic.
 Video SEO optimization can include optimizing the video content, title, description, tags, and video hosting platform.
+Read how to optimize your video for SEO success here.

 Video search is the process of searching for video content on the internet.
 This can include searching for specific videos, or searching for videos that meet certain criteria.